DeepWok/pynqcaht/lab2/lab2.md

 In order to make a Whisper API call, we need to send the audio in a format that is accepted by Whisper.
 Unfortunately, the PYNQ-Z1 board's onboard microphone is a MEMS (Micro-Electro-Mechanical Systems) microphone, which usually records in PDM (pulse density modulation) format.

 A brief overview of the format types:
-- PDM (pulse density modulation): MEMS microphones use PDM because it offers a straightforward, noise-immune digital output that is compact and cost-effective.
+- PDM (pulse density modulation) -> Record: MEMS microphones use PDM because it offers a straightforward, noise-immune digital output that is compact and cost-effective.
-- PCM (pulse code modulation): PCM is the standard for digital audio because it aligns well with digital processing, maintains audio quality, and serves as the basis for compression formats.
+- PCM (pulse code modulation) -> Storage: PCM is the standard for digital audio because it aligns well with digital processing, maintains audio quality, and serves as the basis for compression formats.
-- PWM (pulse width modulation): PWM is used for audio playback because it efficiently drives output devices, simplifies DAC implementation, and is power-efficient.
+- PWM (pulse width modulation) -> Playback : PWM is used for audio playback because it efficiently drives output devices, simplifies DAC implementation, and is power-efficient.

 Please go ahead and explore the characteristics and details of these different formats, where you should find familiar information related to your Signals and Systems / Communications modules.